CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This description is essentially a placeholder with no substantive content.
 It repeats the skill name as its only trigger term, provides zero information about what the skill actually does, and lacks any explicit guidance on when Claude should select it.
-It fails across all dimensions of the rubric.
+It would be nearly impossible for Claude to correctly choose this skill from a pool of available options.

 Suggestions